Steve Fisher (writer): Pulp years

 Fisher would also break into slick magazines during this period, a rare feat for a pulp writer.
 His stories saw simultaneous publication in pulps and in slicks such as Liberty, Collier's, The Saturday Evening Post, Cosmopolitan and American Magazine to name a few.
 He would also publish under the pennames Stephen Gould and Grant Lane, and would go on to publish hundreds of stories in pulp and slick magazines including Lt.
 Commander Sheridan Doome detective novels.

 Later life

 Struggling financially, Fisher moved to Paris in 1939 to work and live more affordably.
 After only six months, his agent, H. N. Swanson, sold the stories "If You Break My Heart" and "Shore Leave" to Hollywood for film adaptation.
 Fisher returned to Hollywood where he would work for much of the remainder of his life as a screenwriter.
 Fisher wrote the screenplays for such notable films noir as Dead Reckoning and Lady in the Lake.
-He would also spend time writing novels, most notably I Wake Up Screaming, which was made into a film by the same name starring Victor Mature.
-During the 1970s, Fisher experienced great success writing for television, including such shows as Starsky & Hutch, McMillan & Wife and Barnaby Jones.
+He would also spend time writing novels, most notably I Wake Up Screaming (1941), which was made into a film that same year starring Victor Mature.
+A remake followed in 1953, Vicki, starring Jeanne Crain and Jean Peters.
+Both films deviate from the original story, nobably shifting the action from Hollywood to New York.
+During the 1970s, Fisher wrote for series television, including such shows as Starsky & Hutch, McMillan & Wife and Barnaby Jones.
 He died of a heart attack on March 27, 1980, at his home in Canoga Park, Los Angeles, age 67.